jdak907/portfolio/index.md

 I am creative, collaborative and a problem solver.
 With over 20 years of diverse experience.
 I can relate well to people and deliver results that make a big impact.
 I know how to bridge the gap between the theoretical and practical.
-Because I have many different skills, sometimes it's too much to put on a resume.
+Because I have many different skills, it's too much to put on a resume.
 I made this portfolio to showcase some of my work.
-Just scroll down the page and see what things I could possibly help you with.
+Just scroll down and see what things I can do for you or your organization.

 > Aut inveniam viam aut faciam.
 > -Hannibal